MaMMoS-project/ML-models/beyond-stoner-wohlfarth/single-grain-easy-axis-model/README.md

-ML model for micromagnetic simulations, h and K aligned in z-direction
+# ML model for micromagnetic simulations, h and K aligned in z-direction

+## Current version of model
+v0.1

-0. Installation
+## 0. Installation
 Use requirements.txt.
 In addition pytorch, compatible with your system, must be installed

-1. data preprocessing
+## 1. data preprocessing

 run:
 PYTHONPATH=$PYTHONPATH:$(pwd) python3.13 scripts/analyze_magnetic_data.py